donejs/donejs/docs/guides/place-my-order.md

 ### Using the global test page

 We already worked with an individual component test page in [src/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html) but we also have a global test page available at [src/test.html](http://localhost:8080/src/test.html).
 All tests are being loaded in `src/test/test.js`.
-Since we do not tests our models at the moment, let's remove the `import 'place-my-order/models/test';` part so that `src/test/test.js` looks like this:
+Since we don't have tests for our models at the moment, let's remove the `import 'place-my-order/models/test';` part so that `src/test/test.js` looks like this:

 @sourceref guides/place-my-order/steps/test-runner/test.js